-- Relinquish your responsibilities to another employee who is observed as "unfit for duty". - Smoke in public view - Chew gum/toothpicks - Eat/drink while boarding or detraining customers - Gamble - Beg and/or solicit - Distribute unauthorized advertising material or solicitations - Loiter/congregate in Coach, Sleeping or Food Service Cars - Inappropriate conversation about company and/or personal business) - Lean against cars or structures - Stroll aimlessly on platforms - Leave Amtrak documents accessible to public - Leave grips, outerwear or tools on tables or seats - When handling administrative functions, employees are required to: - Use the Crew office or Dormitory Car.
-If the Crew office or Dormitory Car are not available, then employees can use a vacant Coach seat with drop down seat tray. - Use LSA Station in Dining Cars.
-If it becomes necessary to use a table during non-service hours, only one table can be used. - Use counter in Food Service Cars.
-If it becomes necessary to use a table, only one table may be used.
+- Relinquish your responsibilities to another employee who is observed as "unfit for duty". - Smoke in public view - Chew gum/toothpicks - Eat/drink while boarding or detraining customers - Gamble - Beg and/or solicit - Distribute unauthorized advertising material or solicitations - Loiter/congregate in Coach, Sleeping or Food Service Cars - Inappropriate conversation about company and/or personal business) - Lean against cars or structures

+- Stroll aimlessly on platforms - Leave Amtrak documents accessible to public - Leave grips, outerwear or tools on tables or seats not assigned as your workspace.

-• Boarding and Detraining
+Boarding and Detraining